 It receives the information from the Pill and collates it together with environmental factors for a complete profile of your nightly routing and sources that might be affecting it.
 We've spent some time with the original sense, which tracked temperature, ambient light and noise, but the new Sense with Voice also keeps an eye on carbon dioxide levels, UV light, volatile organic compounds, barometric pressure and light temperature.

-No points for guessing the new model also lets you set alarms and get sleep reports by speaking to it.
+No points for guessing the new model also lets you use voice to set alarms and get sleep reports.
 While the features are great, we were a bit disappointed with the data presented after usage in the first version.
 Hopefully that's better in the new model.

 Beddit Smart 3

 Based on something health professionals call ballistocardiography (BCG), the third generation Beddit Smart ultra-thin sensor tucks under your bed sheets and gathers data on sleep quality, duration, heart rate and respiration rate.
 The Beddit 3 adds automatic sleep tracking that no longer relies on the GPS, but uses pressure sensors to detect when you're in bed.